jimbo853/COAL_Manta-Installation-Notes/README.md

 manta-adm show storage

-At this point I would recommend rebotting the syste with "reboot" and after waiting until the system fully restarts and logging in again as root, you can install nodejs.
+At this point I would recommend rebooting the system with "reboot" and after waiting until the system fully restarts and logging in again as root, you can install nodejs.

-Step #3: Install pkgin and node
+# Step #3: Install pkgin and node

 Following login, backout to the root of the headnode with: